Hi, I’m Danielle Binns.

 At that moment, I knew what it felt like to be a mom – and it hurt like hell.

-It killed me to think that while I was enjoying pregnancy, my baby was suffering inside me.
-The pain was amplified knowing that her very own mother might have screwed up and still couldn’t help.
+It killed me to think that while I was enjoying pregnancy, my baby was suffering inside.
 This was just the beginning of our nightmare.

 These were supposed to be the happiest days of our lives, but instead were some of the darkest.